circuitdao/docs/docs/technical-manual/liquidation.md

 ![Liquidation Auction coin spends](./../../static/img/Liquidation_auction_bid_coin_spend_diagram.png)

 Note that a bid requires a Statutes coin spend only if BYC is being repaid to Treasury.
-If this is the case, then the amount repaid to Treasury must exceed the **Minimum Treasury Delta**.
+If this is the case, then the amount repaid to Treasury must exceed the **Treasury Delta Minimum**.

 If a liquidation auction has timed out and all the debt has been recovered, the liquidation was successful.
 The vault is released back to the borrower together with any collateral that wasn't claimed in the auction.